Last updated July 5, 2020

-We are all doing this for the first time.
-While this journey on “Remote Learning” will be new to us, every university and all their students are on the same path.
-As we shift to remote instruction, both you and your instructors will need to make changes.
-Your instructors will likely be using a combination of Canvas, Zoom, email, and other web-based tools to offer remote instruction.
-To help students plan and prepare for their new learning environment, please review the Remote Learning Strategies available on the Keep Teaching website.
+While this journey on “Remote Learning” is new to us, every university and all their students are on the same path.
+As we shifted to remote instruction in the spring, both you and your instructors made some changes.
+Your instructors likely used a combination of Canvas, Zoom, email, and other web-based tools to offer remote instruction.
+To help students continue to navigate their new learning environment, please review the Remote Learning Strategies available on the Keep Teaching website.

 What do I do on the first day of class?